 Ginseng and the treatment of diabetes

 Ginseng berries are a promising treatment for diabetes according to researchers from the University of Chicago who tested the herb on mice that had been specially bred to develop diabetes.
-By using a Ginseng berry extract the scientists were able to normalize the blood sugar levels of these mice, and to boost the way insulin works.
-As an added bonus, the mice’s cholesterol levels dropped and they lost weight because of the tonic effect of the ginseng which encouraged them take more exercise and to eat less.
+By using a Ginseng berry extract the scientists were able to normalize the blood sugar levels of these mice and to boost the way insulin works.
+As an added bonus, the mice’s cholesterol levels dropped and they lost weight because of the tonic effect of the ginseng which encouraged them to take more exercise and to eat less.

 Ginseng may be useful for improving memory

 Chinese researchers have found that taking a Ginseng compound can help improve memory in stroke patients suffering from dementia.
 The form of memory loss suffered by stroke patients is called moderate vascular dementia and is the result of damage to the blood vessels leading to the brain.